phovea/phovea.github.io/developers/management_utility.md

 ### *install*, *list*, *explore*, *search*, ... commands

 all other commands are redirected to a configured [npm](http://npmjs.org/) instance.
-The configuration includes using the caleydo repository.
+The configuration includes using the phovea repository.
 If you wanna install plugins outside of the virtual machine, ensure that you installed npm.